 Hosted another HR8 phonebank and coordinated video endorsements of the bill.

-Collected Shop Rite gift cards via Summit UPS Store for GRACE.
+Collected dozens of Shop Rite gift cards via Summit UPS Store for GRACE.

 2020: Year Four (aka the year we defeated Trump)